 What is WordPress hosting?
 How does it differ from regular web hosting?
 Do you even need it?
 And with over 40 companies offering some type of WordPress hosting, how do you decide which one is best for you?
-We’ve got the complete breakdown in this easy-to-follow hosting guide.
+We’ve got the complete breakdown in this easy-to-follow, comprehensive hosting guide.

-If you are reading this, I’m going to assume you’re interested in WordPress.
+If you’re reading this, I’m going to assume you’re interested in WordPress.
 You’ve made an excellent choice.
-WordPress powers over 27% of the top 1 million sites on the web, including Fortune 500 companies, popular news sites, ecommerce stores, personal blogs, and more.
+WordPress powers over 30% of the top 1 million sites on the web, including Fortune 500 companies, popular news sites, ecommerce stores, personal blogs, and more.

 Now you’re faced with a slightly more difficult decision to make—how do you choose the best WordPress hosting for your site?

 Let’s start by answering the question, “Do I even need it?”

 If you signed up on WordPress.com, and you can access your website in a browser, you don’t need hosting.
 In fact, you already have it.
 WordPress.com IS your hosting provider.
 However, keep in mind, hosting with WordPress.com has a lot of limitations.
 We only recommend it in very rare cases.

 In all other cases, if you are looking to build a website on the WordPress platform, you will need to purchase WordPress hosting.

 Signing up on WordPress.com is one of the fastest ways to get started with WordPress, but it does come with some important caveats and limitations.
 If you are unsure whether to use WordPress.com or a different hosting provider, you should read Kinsta’s article on the differences between WordPress.com and self-hosted WordPress.

 Here are just a few reasons why you might NOT want to use WordPress.com, and choose one of our recommended WordPress hosting providers instead:

 - You sell products online, run any kind of ecommerce site or want to accept online payments